A patent is the legal protection given to an invention.

 A magazine like publication that is published at regular intervals.
 Each individual issue (or part) of a journal contains several journal articles, written by different authors on a specialised topic.

 A 4-digit number issued when you enrol.
-Use this to borrow items/access your account on the self-service machines, or log into your library account from home.
+Use this to borrow items/access your account on the self-service machines, or to borrow a laptop from lapsafe.

 This means submitting any item of assessment which contains work produced by someone else in a way which makes it look as though it is your own work.
-Plagiarism is considered as unethical in the UK and is treated as misconduct by the University (see its iCity Disciplinary page).
-Find out how to avoid plagiarism from our referencing pages.
+Plagiarism is considered as unethical in the UK and is treated as misconduct by the University.
+The Centre for Academic Success offer workshops on Referencing and Plagiarism.

 Also called Folios.
 A book which is too big to fit on normal shelves.
 Its class mark is preceded by Q or F. At Curzon Library they are shelved in the Rolling Stacks.